If you can't get to Louisiana fast enough, make these authentic Natchitoches Meat Pies in your own kitchen- baked or fried!

 You can freeze the meat pies before OR after you cook them.

-For pies that you've already cooked, allow pies to thaw a bit, then reheat in a 350ºF oven, uncovered, until the center is warm (about 15-25 minutes)
+For pies that you’ve already cooked, allow pies to come to room temperature, then preheat to 350ºF; place pies on lightly oiled baking sheet, uncovered, and bake until the center is warm (about 15-25 minutes)

 Dipping sauce

-Some folks in Louisiana like a dipping sauce with their meat pie.
+Some folks in Louisiana like a dipping sauce with their meat pies.
 I make a sauce with mayonnaise, Louisiana Hot Sauce and a little salt.
 Just combine it together and season to your liking.
 Or you can just sprinkle a little of the sauce over the pie.
 Or, serve these meat pies with a remolaude sauce!

-What to serve with it
+What to serve with savory meat pies

 This vintage, authentic Natchitoches meat pie recipe is as authentic as it gets!
 If you can't get to Natchitoches, Louisiana, this is definitely the next best thing!